This page lists the presentations we have given or are scheduled to give on the topic of PostGIS as well as the associated media.

 Held Tuesday May 3rd, 2016 4:15 PM - 4:50 AM in Raleigh Convention Center in Raleigh, North Carolina

-All those that register and attend our training will receive a free hard-copy of PostGIS In Action 2nd edition.
+All those that registered and attended our training will received a free hard-copy of PostGIS In Action 2nd edition.

-Material for the workshop will be available at pgconfus2016 lab material
+Material for the workshop is available at pgconfus2016 lab material

 You'll get the most out of the session if you have PostgreSQL 9.5 and PostGIS 2.2 already installed.

 Refer to our PostGIS install.

 Was held April 19th, 2016 11:30AM - 12:30 PM as part of the Main PG Conf US 2016 conference.
 New York Marriott Brooklyn Bridge.

 Cambridge Innovation Center, 4th Floot Cafe - 1 Broadway, Cambride, MA.
 Event Page

 Sorry no videos for this one since it was a 3-hour workshop.